-Topic English: yes English: no Notes General notes on writing in English at ETH Inclusive language: disability and illness disabled people/people with disabilities blind/visually impaired people wheelchair user person (living) with cancer the disabled the blind wheelchair-bound/confined cancer victim See the UK Office for Disability Issues' guidance on inclusive language and the British Council guide to promoting disability equality for more information.
+Торіс English: yes English: no Notes General notes on writing in English at ETH Inclusive language: disability and illness disabled people/people with disabilities blind/visually impaired people wheelchair user person (living) with cancer the disabled the blind wheelchair-bound/confined cancer victim See the UK Office for Disability Issues' guidance on inclusive language and the British Council guide to promoting disability equality for more information.
 Inclusive language: gender Students who fail to appear at their final exams will have to repeat the course.
 If a student fails to appear at their final exam, they will have to repeat the course.
 If a student fails to appear at his final exam, he will have to repeat the course.
 Do not use "he" and "his" to stand in for all people.
 Try using plural constructions (as in the first example here), "singular they", or rewrite the sentence.
+Female/woman/wo men woman researcher, woman judge, women professors, women students female researcher, female judge, female professor, female students Do not use "female".
+Use "woman/women" instead.
+Also opt for inclusive words such as "teaching staff", "faculty", "workforce".
+Note: male researcher, male judge, male professor; non-binary researcher, non-binary judge, non-binary professor

+Торіс English: yes English: no Notes

-ETH-specific and academic guidelines British English using "s" spellings paralyse analyse orthopaedic centre labelling (double I) paralyze analyze orthopedic center (except when part of proper name) labeling (single I) Check the Cambridge Dictionary in cases of uncertainty.
+ETH-specific and academic guidelines

+British English using "s" spellings paralyse analyse orthopaedic centre labelling (double I) paralyze analyze orthopedic center (except when part of proper name) labeling (single I) Check the Cambridge Dictionary in cases of uncertainty.
 Oxford also has good resources explaining the differences between UK and US English in spelling and common expressions .